pgunn78/Engineering_4_Notebook/README.md

         print(letter)
     print("-")
 ```

+#### Comments
+super cool nested for loops not to much trouble here either

 ## Python Challendge - MSP
 create a new program
 add a input named word this will be the word that player 2 must guess a empty array named letters guessed to keep track of letters already guessed by player 2 and a variable named guessCount which will end the game when it reaches 0